MicroStrategy/embedding-sdk-docs/docs/embedding-context/dossier-consumption-page-apis.md

 #### Return type

-This API would return a Promise object that resolves to an object that contains the dossier definition.
+This API would return a Promise object that resolves to an object that contains the dashboard definition.
 Its serialized JSON string is as below:

 ```json
 {